miceviclab/home/index.md

 {% capture text %}

 Our group is broadly interested in melanoma epigenetics and with specific interests in identifying epigenetic mechanisms regulating anti tumor immunity and functio.
 Using mouse models, single cell approaches (scRNA-Seq, ATACseq), genetic perturbation tools (CRISPR) and clinical tissues samples, the group aims to lay the foundation for the next-generation of cancer immunotherapies.
+See ACIR's coverage of <a href="https://acir.org/weekly-digests/2023/august/il-7rhi-cd8-t-cells-keep-cancer-from-making-a-comeback> our work. </a>
+<br> Hear about or work here: <audio controls> <source src="https://github.com/miceviclab/home/blob/main/IL-7R%2B%20Memory%20CD8%2B%20T%20Cells%20in%20Melanoma%20Antitumor%20Immunity.mp3" type= "audio/mpeg"> </audio>

 {%
   include button.html